JohnRojas0628/JohnRojas0628/README.md

 <br>

 ## Welcome to my Github!
-I make some codes to learn new things :sweat_smile:).
+I make some codes to learn new things :sweat_smile:

-### :star: Some facts!
+### :star: Who am I?
-- I love Doctor Who, The Umbrella Academy and Star Wars;
-- I'm left handed  :point_left:
-- This drawing of me was a gift from my friend [@blueIlustra](https://www.instagram.com/blueilustra/) :heart:
+- I am 20 years old and I live in the city of Bogotá, I am an active business administration student, currently in the ninth semester, I am also passionate about the world of technology, I am a student of the Educamas foundation in the Which I am trained as a full stack web programmer.
+I consider myself to be a determined and risky person, I love challenges and in my daily life they are not lacking, this helps me to grow daily as a person and as a professional.

 ---